publiccodenet/about/activities/staff-information/sickness.md

 When an employee is sick for a longer time [an ARBO (company) doctor will be involved](https://www.arboned.nl/en/absence-support/company-doctor-as-specialist).
 Our ARBO service is [RegioPoortwachters](https://www.regiopoortwachters.nl/).
 A case manager from RegioPoortwachters will reach out to inquire about the sick employee approximately 10 days after the initial sickness report in the insurance portal.
 The ARBO service portal is integrated with our insurance portal.

-A meeting with an ARBO doctor will be planned to assess the situation of the employee.
-Depending on the outcome of the assessment, reintegration will be initialized when the situation allows.
-[A reintegration plan (plan van aanpak) will be drafted for employees who get ill](https://business.gov.nl/regulation/working-conditions-employees/).
+The ARBO service will plan a meeting between the employee and an ARBO doctor to assess the employee's situation.
+Based on the assessment, the employee will start reintegration when their situation allows.
+The ARBO service will draft a [reintegration plan (plan van aanpak)(https://business.gov.nl/regulation/working-conditions-employees/) for the employee.
 This plan should include the procedures all involved parties must follow.
 The director must approve the plan.

 ### Reintegration management